 Manages human capital and labor relations functions, including but not limited to: employment, compensation, benefits, diversity, personnel records, employee assistance, bargaining unit agreement administration and negotiation and investigations of internal complaints.

-The College and Career Readiness (CCR) Division in the Center for Innovation and Improvement focuses on the implementation of the Common Core standards and the improvement of student achievement through a variety of programs.
+The College and Career Readiness (CCR) Division in the Center for Innovation and Improvement focuses on the implementation of the Illinois Learning Standards and the improvement of student achievement through a variety of programs.

 Serves as the voice of the agency and creation of communications across all mediums for all ISBE stakeholders including district administrators, educators, families and the media.
-Manages all press releases and media events.
-Oversees content process for isbe.net and operates all digital and social media channels.
+Manages all press releases and media events, and oversees social media channels.

 Collects and researches school district financial data, oversees school district reorganization, provides financial consulting and technical assistance to school districts and operates the health life safety program.